Karl is a longtime freelancer who's passionate about music, art, and writing.

 Bekah also became fascinated by some of the composition professors.
 She says, "I found the teachers themselves to be interesting human beings with fascinating perspectives on life.
 I decided to start writing music a little more seriously after that; meeting artists that are doing good things inspires me.
 I started out with solo and duo compositions and slowly worked my way up to larger ensembles."

 Her compositional approach has diverse sources.
 Bekah points out, "I find most of my inspiration in instrumental timbre and colour.
 I'm not as interested in melody or rhythm necessarily.
 I really like to just hear sounds.
 I think that sound art may be the direction I'm going to move in because the most interesting aspect of music to me is the raw sound.”

-In the immediate future, Bekah's going to be working on a project as part of the Soundstreams workshop.
-It's a workshop for emerging composers who are finished their early graduate studies.
-The workshop participants will work with two leading lights of contemporary music, Unsuk Chin and Christopher Harman, on a piece for vocal quartet and electronics.
+Bekah also worked on a project as part of the Soundstreams workshop.
+This is a workshop for emerging composers who have finished their early graduate studies.
+The workshop participants work with two leading lights of contemporary music, Unsuk Chin and Christopher Harman, on a piece for vocal quartet and electronics.